 Talk is already begun that the NCAA might very well cave again at one point or another, and expand the playoff to 6 or 8 teams.
-Thats all well, and fine, but we have a playoff scenario (that will likely never happen, but it completely should) that would appease not only power 5 conferences, but all FBS schools (yes, mid-majors, we’re looking at you).
+That’s all well, and fine, but I have a playoff scenario (that will likely never happen, but it completely should) that would appease not only power 5 conferences, but all FBS schools (yes, mid-majors, I’m looking at you).

 Here we go…

 Step 1: The Season Setup

 The regular season needs to be cut to 10/11 games (10 with a conference championship, 11 if you were to rid them all together).
 Bare with me…

 The playoff turns into a 4 week, 16 team tournament.
 Because some teams will be playing up to 4 extra games, it’s neccassary to cut the regular season by a game or two.
 So with this plan in place, schools at most (National Championship game) would be playing 15 games.

 There are currently 10 FBS football conferences.
 Conference champions would automatically receive a bid (similar to basketball).
 So ten undisputed spots would be decided without any argument.

 This would appease teams like UCF who felt they deserved at least a right to play for the title this year.
 It would also appease every mid major conference, as essentially, all 120 plus FBS teams have a somewhat realistic chance of playing for a national title.